space4VV/space4VV.github.io/_posts/2025-06-1-what-i-do-at-boschrexroth.md

 In these projects, I act as both mentor and research lead, ensuring academic rigor and real-world relevance.

-Being a data scientist in Data & AI Solutions at Bosch Rexroth means much more than building models— it’s a dynamic, cross-disciplinary role that’s always evolving.
+What excites me most about my work is the constant learning and impact.
+I love the challenge, and it’s what makes me jump out of bed every day.
+Being a data scientist in Data & AI Solutions at Bosch Rexroth is much more than building models; it’s a dynamic, cross-disciplinary role that’s always evolving.